-CHE6B13(E1) INDUSTRIAL CHEMISTRY L Т Р С 3 0 0 2 Objective (s) To familiarise the students with the rol chemistry as a discipline in modern civiliza among the students about different chemical tion.
-T 'o creat Course outcome ( s) CO1 To understand the importance of petrochemic als.
-CO2 To appreciate the importance and to familiarise the opportunities of pharmaceutical, leather and sugar industries.
-CO3 To analyse the role of catalysts in industrial p rocess es.
+CHE6B13(E1) INDUSTRIAL CHEMISTRY L Т Р С 3 0 0 2 Objective (s) Student will be able to 59ealize the role and o opport unities of cher nistry as a discipline in modern civilization.
+To make awareness among the students on different chemical industries.
+Course outcome ( s) CO1 To understand the importance of petrochemic als CO2 To appreciate the importance and to 59ea lize tł ne opp ortuniti es of pharmaceutical, leather and sugar industries.
+CO3 To analyse the role of catalysts in industrial processes.